Type: Trad, 60 ft (18 m)

 Protection Suggest change

-Five good bolts with old hangers provide good protection.
+Five original bolts with old hangers provide protection.
 The fourth bolt has no hanger or nut, a small wired stopper could be used on the stud adequately.
-A two bolt anchor at the top with ratty slings for the belay/rappel.
+A two-bolt anchor at the top with ratty slings for the belay/rappel.

 Photos